Oz-Lin/Chat-Hud-Countdown-Translator-Anubis-Edition/README.md

 * Alert sound when resetting the scanner.
 * Client preferences.
 * Still in testing , but it uses the google API to generate the translations of the map in the server language .
+* Created cvar with central color system - Requires deleting colors from translation files for anyone to update or delete the file.
+* Improved repeated message detection system.

 ### Requires